harishvavilala/Betterhappo/User Requirements/ProjectManagementPlan.md

 Name|Roles and Responsibilities|
 ---|---|
 Akshara Gurram | Analyze Requirements.Works on the prototype design.
+Works on the Guild members contact information page.
 Zachary Haider | Analyze Requirements.Works on the prototype design.
+Works on the All Events page and Banner Information page in the website.
 Lohitha Bethalam| Analyze Requirements.Works on the prototype design.
+Coordinating with the team and client/project to achieve project goals.
-Harish Vavilala|Analyze Requirements.Works on the prototype design.
+Harish Vavilala| Analyze Requirements.Works on the prototype design.
+Initiation, Planning, scheduling, coordinating, and working with team and the client/project sponsor to achieve project goals.
-Sonam Gadekari |Analyze Requirements.Works on the prototype design.
+Sonam Gadekari | Analyze Requirements.Works on the prototype design.
 Works on the Home page, Login page of the application.
-Designing, coding and modifying websites, from layout to function and according to a client's specifications.

 ### Managerial Process/Management Objectives and Priorities: